Arthur Drews: The new popular myth of the superior German race

 Drews had been a philosopher and an historian of philosophy, with a proselytizing drive for promoting his brand of idealistic monism.
 His interest in religion and mythology made him sensitive to the religious "essence" of social cultural beliefs.
 Romantic Nordic mysticism had become a prevalent fascination among the 19th-century German elite, such as Richard Wagner and contemporary artists, historians, and writers.
 It had unavoidably aroused Drews' attention for the old Teutonic beliefs that were much in vogue in Northern Europe.

 Drews had seen in early Christianity a religion of promise of rebirth and transfiguration for a defeated and oppressed country (announcing the coming of the Kingdom of God), and the creation of a national myth giving hope to ancient occupied Palestinian Jews (an expectation of a messianic leader and liberator).
 Jews were expecting that Palestine was going to go through its own course of death and rebirth.

-During its rise in Germany, the Nazi Party included in its ideology the old Teutonic mysticism of the highly educated artistic and literary elite, and its propaganda vulgarized it into a crude, popular mass mythology of Germanic Aryan superiority with quasi-religious overtones, encouraging the fringe development of what came to be called Germanic neopaganism.
 Aging and close to death, Drews was struck by the theoretical parallel of early Christianity with modern National Socialist mysticism, a promise of national rebirth and transfiguration from an oppressed state and ofrenewed hope for a defeated country under the leadership of a new charismatic liberator, which resonated with his own concept of a future religion based on German monist idealism.